5 best headphones for professional music production at home

-If you’ve been dabbling with music production and using consumer-grade headphones, you’re missing a trick.
-Headphones for music production are a staple of necessary music gear – especially for home studios.
+Music production headphones for music production are one of the most necessary bits of music gear, especially for home studios.
 But what headphones do music producers use?

 And if you’re trying to decide whether to get open-back or closed-back headphones, you need to figure out what purpose your headphones are going to serve.
 We’ve previously written an article to help you do just that.

 1. Beyerdynamic DT 1990 Pro – best open-back headphones for music production

 - Coupling: Circumaural

 - Weight: 370g

 Up first, we have a real pair of high-quality headphones for music production.
 Beyerdynamic headphones such as the DT 770 Pro outshine many competitors at similar price ranges, and the brand is number one in our list of best headphones for music production as a result.

 The Beyerdynamic DT 1990 are open-back headphones with a circumaural ear cup design.
 Therefore they’re great for mixing in a quiet listening environment rather than monitoring performance.
 However, the DT 1990 Pro headphones are the open-back version of the DT 1770 Pro closed-back cans which will suit monitoring live recordings better.

 Nonetheless, the DT 1990 Pro open-back headphones have a strong build that’s been engineered with cutting-edge components.
 Their design features a lot of metal, for example, such as the earcup forks and open-back driver grills.
 Consequently, they are more durable than plastic headphones and feel more professional while using too, so don’t expect them to feel light!